alabou/bcp-006-02/docs/NMOS With H.264.md

 - [Parameter Sets Flow Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-flow-mode)

-  A Receiver declares the `parameter_sets_flow_mode` capability to indicate that it supports bitstreams using parameter sets associated to strictly one (`strict`), one (`static`) or multiple (`dynamic`) Flows.
-Considering that an active parameter set is associated to a specific Flow, this capability indicates that a Receiver is capable or not of decoding an H.264 bitstream where the associated Flow properties change dynamically.
+  A Receiver declares the `parameter_sets_flow_mode` capability to indicate that it supports bitstreams using parameter sets associated with strictly one (`strict`), one (`static`) or multiple (`dynamic`) Flows.
+Considering that an active parameter set is associated with a specific Flow, this capability indicates that a Receiver is capable or not of decoding an H.264 bitstream where the associated Flow properties change dynamically.

   A Receiver supporting the `dynamic` mode MUST also support the `strict` and `static` modes.
 Such Receiver SHOULD have `strict`, `static` and `dynamic` values enumerated in the Receiver Capability in order to allow Senders operating in any `parameter_sets_flow_mode`.